 CBD dog treats are the most popular for obvious reasons – what dog doesn’t love a scooby snack?!
 They come in lots of different flavours, shapes, sizes and textures so you can choose one your dog will love.
 And as a bonus, each treat is pre-dosed, so giving your dog the correct amount of CBD is as easy as counting out the treats.

-CBD oils and tinctures are designed to be placed under your dog’s tongue.
+CBD oral drops are designed to be placed under your dog’s tongue.
 These give the quickest effects because the CBD is absorbed directly into the bloodstream, but of course not all dogs will co-operate with this delivery method!

-If your dog is reluctant or doesn’t like the taste of CBD tinctures, you can also find flavoured versions.
+If your dog is reluctant or doesn’t like the taste of CBD oral drops, you can also find flavoured versions.
 You can also can try mixing it into their food, although this means the CBD would take longer to take effect.

 CBD capsules filled with CBD oil are another popular option.
 Again, some dogs will flat-out refuse anything that isn’t a tasty treat, but you can get around this by hiding the capsule in their food or inside a favourite snack.